huqingrui/ultralytics_fish_tracking/README.md

 7. The output file will be generated at <yolo8_home>/runs/detect/track_xx when finished.

 8. Run the format conversion code("<yolo8_home>/tests/tran_mot_challenge.py") to convert the format to the MOT challenge format.

+9. In addition, you can use scripts/trans_point2box.py to change the raw point data to box data